Frequently Asked Questions about Group Insurance

 - You receive services, provided by Good Neighbor, at no additional cost, helping your members resolve claims, answering benefit questions, and negotiating for you at renewal time.

-You also have the reassurance of know that you have done your due diligence since not only are you getting multiple quotes, but saving your staff hundreds of hours of their time and energy.
+You also have the reassurance of know that you have done your due diligence since not only are you getting multiple quotes, but saving your staff hundreds of hours of their time and energy, having to find insurance on their own.

 - A comprehensive benefit package for your employees at reasonable cost.